XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/README.md

 Q. Tian.
 Mars: A video benchmark for large-scale person re-identification.
 In ECCV, 2016.

-[5] Xiao et al. Learning From Massive Noisy Labeled Data for Image Classification.
-In CVPR, 2015
+[a] Xiao et al. Learning From Massive Noisy Labeled Data for Image Classification.
+In CVPR, 2015.
+[b] Patrini et al. Making deep neural networks robust to label noise:
+A loss correction approach.
+In CVPR, 2017.
+[c] Goldberger et al. Training deep neural-networks using a noise adaptation layer.
+In ICLR, 2017.
+[d] Vahdat et al. Toward robustness against label noise in training deep discriminative neural networks.
+In NeurIPS, 2017.
+[e] Tanaka et al. Joint optimization framework for learning with noisy labels.
+In CVPR, 2018.
+[f] Han et al. Masking: A new perspective of noisy supervision.
+In NeurIPS, 2018.
+[g] Jenni et al. Deep bilevel learning.
+In ECCV, 2018.